Large Language Model Instruction Following: A Survey of Progresses and Challenges: Introduction

-To our knowledge, this is the first paper that surveys textual instruction learning.
-In contrast to some existing surveys that focused on a specific in-context instruction, such as prompts~\cite{liu2023pre}, input-by-output demonstrations~\cite{dong2022survey}, or reasoning~\cite{huang2022towards,qiao2022reasoning}, we provide a broader perspective to connect distinct researches in this area in an organized way.
-We hope this paper can present a better story of instruction learning and attract more peers to work on this challenging AI problem.
-We also release the corresponding reading list of this survey.~\footnote{\url{https://github.com/RenzeLou/awesome-instruction-learning}}
+To our knowledge, this is the first paper that surveys the instruction following.
+In contrast to some existing surveys that focused on a specific in-context instruction, such as prompts~\cite{liu2023pre}, input-by-output demonstrations~\cite{dong2022survey}, or reasoning~\cite{huang2022towards,qiao2022reasoning,yu2023nature}, this work provides a more comprehensive overview of the instruction following.
+Our contributions are three-fold:

+\textbullet\enspace Going beyond prompts, we analyze prompt constraints via a user-centric lens, with a focus on discerning the disparity between current instruction following research and real-world needs.